Clemson travel guide

 It’s generally cheaper to rent your vehicle outside the airport: locations in the city are around 28% cheaper than airport locations in Clemson.

 Expect to pay $3.90 per gallon in Clemson (average price from the past 30 days).
 Depending on the size of your rental car, filling up the tank will cost between $46.79 and $62.38.
-Standard (Toyota Prius or similar) is the most popular car type to rent in Clemson, while also 13% cheaper than other types, on average.
+The most frequently booked car type in Clemson is Full-size (Ford Transit or similar).
+If you’re looking to save money, though, keep in mind that Mini rental cars (Chrysler Pacifica or similar) are, on average, 52% cheaper than other rental car types in the city.

 It’s generally cheaper to rent your vehicle outside the airport: locations in the city are around 28% cheaper than airport locations in Clemson.

 Expect to pay $3.90 per gallon in Clemson (average price from the past 30 days).
 Depending on the size of your rental car, filling up the tank will cost between $46.79 and $62.38.
-Standard (Toyota Prius or similar) is the most popular car type to rent in Clemson, while also 13% cheaper than other types, on average.
+The most frequently booked car type in Clemson is Full-size (Ford Transit or similar).
+If you’re looking to save money, though, keep in mind that Mini rental cars (Chrysler Pacifica or similar) are, on average, 52% cheaper than other rental car types in the city.